a0094487/toolkit/README.md

 regexcontentsearch.py: searches within files in directories that matches a regular expression.
 Saves into .txt file.

+pdfmerge.py: Merges all pdf in a specified folder.
+Option to choose which pages.

+backtoZip.py: Input an entire subdirectory to backup, names backup by datetime.

 ## Recommendations:

 [lotspaih/automateBoringstuffPython](https://github.com/lotspaih/automateBoringstuffPython) for good specific purpose type examples.